farhadkpx/DEND-Data-Engneering-Nano-Degree-/Data-Modeling-with-Postgres/README.md

 - `3. etl.ipynb:` reads and processes a single file from song_data and log_data and loads the data into your tables.
 This notebook contains detailed instructions on the ETL process for each of the tables.
 - `4. etl.py:` reads and processes files from song_data and log_data and loads them into your tables.
 You can fill this out based on your work in the ETL notebook.
 - `5. sql_queries.py:` contains all your sql queries, and is imported into the last three files above.

+### `Building Project Steps:`
+Below are steps you can follow to complete the project:

+`Creating/writing Tables`
+- Write CREATE statements in sql_queries.py to create each table.
+- Write DROP statements in sql_queries.py to drop each table if it exists.

+`Running tables`
+- Run create_tables.py to create your database and tables.
+- Run test.ipynb to confirm the creation of your tables with the correct columns.